ioBroker/ioBroker.javascript/README.md

 * (AlCalzone) fix type resolution for rxjs in TypeScripts

 ### 4.6.22 (2020-07-30)
-* (Apollon77) catched some more file errors in mirror logic
+* (Apollon77) caught some more file errors in mirror logic

 ## License